 Abridged advice is an optional service for regulated advisers to provide.
 It is not a mandatory service.
 But if your adviser does not provide this service, and you would like to consider it as an option, your adviser could direct you towards one who does provide this service.

-When faced with increasing options for our pension savings, it is positive we are also being presented with increasing sources of help.
+When faced with increasing options for our pension savings, it is positive we are also being presented with increasing sources to help.

 Advice from Aviva

 If you don’t already have your own financial adviser and would like to speak to a specialist defined benefit adviser, Aviva Financial Advice can help.